archdiva/example-branches/README.md

 ex-branches blue
 ===========
 This is a fun class.
+But it's fast and furious.

 This repository contains several commits on `master` branch and two on feature branches and helps demonstrate branching and merging Git commands.